Human penis size: Male self-perception

 Males may quite easily underestimate the size of their own penis relative to those of others.
 A survey by sexologists showed that many men who believed that their penis was of inadequate size had average-sized penises.
 Another study found sex education of standard penile measurements to be helpful and relieving for patients concerned about small penis size, most of whom had incorrect beliefs of what is considered medically normal.
 The study found that almost all of their patients that were concerned about their penis size overestimated the average penis size.
 The perception of having a large penis is often linked to higher self-esteem.
 Fears of shrinking of the penis in folklore have led to a type of mass hysteria called penis panic, though the penis legitimately can shrink in size due to scar tissue formation in the penis from a medical condition called Peyronie's disease.
 Marketers of penis enlargement products exploit fears of inadequacy, but there is no consensus in the scientific community of any non-surgical technique that permanently increases either the thickness or length of the erect penis that already falls into the normal range.

+Small penis syndrome (SPS), a term sometimes used in medical literature, is characterized by an obsessive concern that the penis is smaller than average, often despite normal measurements.
+It has been associated with wider psychological disorders, including anxiety and body dysmorphic disorder.
+Assessment focuses on confirming normality and addressing underlying psychological factors.

 Shrinking and enlarging

 Widespread private concerns related to penis size have led to a number of folklore sayings and popular culture reflections related to penis size.
 Penis panic is a form of mass hysteria involving the believed removal or shrinking of the penis, known as genital retraction syndrome.
 The penis can significantly shrink due to scar tissue formation from a condition called Peyronie's disease which affects up to 10% of men.
 Products such as penis pumps, pills, and other dubious means of penis enlargement are some of the most marketed products in email spam.
-At present there is no consensus in the scientific community of any non-surgical technique that permanently increases either the thickness or length of the erect penis that already falls into the normal range (4.5" to 7").
+At present there is no consensus in the scientific community of any non-surgical technique that permanently increases either the thickness or length of the erect penis that already falls into the normal range (4.5" to 6").